 What if I need more education to get the job I want?

 There are programs that can help you get into school.
-For example, state Vocational Rehabilitation agencies can provide or arrange education or training that is directly linked to your vocational goal.
+For example, state Vocational Rehabilitation agencies can provide education or training that is directly linked to your vocational goal.

 Once you are in school, you may want to get support to be successful in school.
-After all, you have decided that you need this education for the job you want!
-In some areas you may find Supported Education programs that help individuals with mental health conditions to choose, get and keep an educational goal and to obtain necessary supports.
-Supported Education is an evidence-based practice, meaning that it has been shown to be effective at supporting people with psychiatric disabilities in school settings.
+In some areas you may find Supported Education programs that help individuals with mental health conditions to choose, get and keep an educational goal.
+Supported Education has been shown to be effective at supporting people with psychiatric disabilities in school settings.

-Most colleges and universities have Disability Support Services to assist student through the program, help obtain accommodations and educational adjustments, and make referrals to other services when needed.
+Most colleges and universities have Disability Support Services to help students through the program with accommodations and educational adjustments.

 Resources to help you find a training program in your area: